yaron4u/NCD/README.md

 # NCD

-The Network Connection Discovery Tool (NCD) is a simple, command-line tool developed in C for Windows platforms.
-It provides functionality to list active TCP network connections on a Windows machine.
+The Network Connection Discovery Tool (NCD) is a simple, command-line tool developed in C for Windows/Linux platforms.
+It provides functionality to list active TCP network connections on a Windows/Linux machine.

 ---
 ## **Disclaimer**